Vagus Nerve Stimulation: 10 Ways to Quickly Calm Body and Soul

 1. Get ‘tapping.’

 Also known as ‘tapping,’ the Emotional Freedom Technique (EFT) is an acupressure-based set of moves you can do almost anywhere.
 You stimulate the vagus nerve by tapping on specific meridian points, helping to bust stress and relieve anxiety.
-To learn how, check out one of the many YouTube videos, or try this tutorial:
+To learn how, check out one of the many YouTube videos.

 2. Tune into meditation.

 While I urge everyone to get into a daily practice to cultivate positive emotions, reduce stress and encourage relaxation, if you need a dose of serenity right now, a quick guided meditation will take the edge off and stimulate the vagus nerve.
 Just grab a chair, close your eyes and take a 3-minute time-out.
-YouTube is a good place to sample both the longer guided meditations as well as the quickies – here are a few to start with:
+YouTube is a good place to sample both the longer guided meditations as well as the quickies.

 3. Expose yourself to the cold.